potocnikluka/collection-nvim/README.md

 # Collection-nvim

-A collection of configurations for a comfortable neovim experience.
+A collection of configurations to implement some of neovim's useful features.

 ## Prerequisites
 * neovim v0.5